network-unit-testing-system/nuts/doc/source/install/index.rst

 Custom SaltStack Execution Module
 ---------------------------------

-Nuts uses a custom salt execution module to get the test.
+Nuts uses a custom salt execution module to get the test data.
 It's is located in the folder ``_modules``.
 If the ``file_roots`` is not changed, copy the file to ``/srv/salt/_modules`` on your salt master and sync the modules.
 More details and links are in the :doc:`SaltStack Setup<salt_setup>` section.